OpenAssistantGPT/OpenAssistantGPT/README.md

 - Add a "how to" on the dashboard when there is nothing only add the button create chatbot on main page when there is at least one file
 - Validate on all api call that the user has an api key

+- Use threads to keep converstaion context

 - Add timeout after few minutes trying to get a reply a return "We could not awsner your question..."
 - Add parameter for "After x question the person can contact us"
+- Keep track of la conversations

 Landing page: